-Dog & Horse Fine Art in Charleston, SC, Born in 1931, James Cornwall Rikhoff will present The Jim Rikhoff Sporting Art was Chief of Public Relations in 1960-1975 at the Winchester Repeating Arms Com-Collection, on view from Oct.
-6 through pany, and later founded Winchester Press Nov.
+Dog & Horse Fine Art in Charleston, SC, will present The Jim Rikhoff Sporting Art Collection, on view from Oct.
+6 through Nov.
 4, 2017.
 A reception will be held on Oct.
-6, from 5-8pm. and Winchester Safaris.
-He was a regular The Jim Rikhoff Sporting Art Collection columnist for Field & Stream, Outdoor Sportsman, American Rifleman Magazine, will offer a rare opportunity to own a piece of sporting art with a fascinating history and Esquire and others.
-Rikhoff was also Joint a fabulous provenance.
-Master of Hounds for the Amwell Valley Hounds in Hunterdon County, NJ.
+6, from 5-8pm.

+The Jim Rikhoff Sporting Art Collection will offer a rare opportunity to own a piece of sporting art with a fascinating history and a fabulous provenance.

 Jim Rikhoff, who was instrumental to the Winchester Repeating Arms Company, Winchester Safaris, Winchester Press, the National Sporting Fraternity in New York and New Jersey, was an avid hunter, keen sportsman, popular writer and also had an eye for art.
 Over the years he and his wife, Janet, accumulated a sporting collection, including paintings, prints, and foxhunting china which has a prestigious provenance from the Leash Club and the National Sporting Fraternity of which he was the founder.
-At one point, Rikhoff was the "unofficial curator" for the sporting collection at the 21 Club near Fifth Avenue in New
+At one point, Rikhoff was the "unofficial curator" for the sporting collection at the 21 Club near Fifth Avenue in New York City.

-His books, A Mixed Bag, Hunting the York City.
-Big Cats, and Fair Chase, to name a few, The collection includes a rare set of six included collections of witty and intriguing antique English foxhunting prints by Henry narratives about safaris, hunting, fishing, Alken, watercolors by American artist John fox hunting, etc. Groth, antique English and French eques-For further information check our SC trian prints, and the rare whimsical piece of Commercial Gallery listings, call the gallery at 843/577-5500 or visit (www.dogandart as well.
-There is also a limited amount of Winchester memorabilia and several sets of horsefineart.com). foxhunting china.
+The collection includes a rare set of six antique English foxhunting prints by Henry Alken, watercolors by American artist John Groth, antique English and French equestrian prints, and the rare whimsical piece of art as well.
+There is also a limited amount of Winchester memorabilia and several sets of foxhunting china.